developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/api/index.md

 **URL**: `https://emmtk.zebra.com/v1/enroll/{wizard_id}?mx-version=6.0`

-> Note: Replace the `wizard_id` with the ID provided by Zebra.
-For on-premise deployments, change `emmtk.zebra.com` to match the host domain name in use.
+> Note: Replace the "`wizard_id`" above with the ID provided by Zebra.
+For on-premise deployments, change "`emmtk.zebra.com`" to match the host domain name in use.

 **METHOD**: GET

-The API should be called with HTTP request method `GET`.
+The API should be called with `HTTP` request method `GET`.

 **URL PARAMS**:

-* **wizard_id**: `Required` This the unique ID of the wizard shared with EMMs when WDD is developed by Zebra.
+* **wizard_id**: **MANDATORY** parameter containing the unique ID of the wizard shared with EMMs when WDD is developed by Zebra.
-* **mxVersion**: version of Mx for which the XML settings file is targeted.
+* **mxVersion**: Version of MX for which the XML settings file is targeted.

-**Success Response**: A Barcode page will be rendered in the page from which this UI is invoked.
+**Success Response**: Barcode page will be rendered in the page from which this UI is invoked.

-**Error Response**: Web page containing the error message and possible cause of the error will be shown.
+**Error Response**: Web page containing the error message and possible cause of the error.

 -----

 ## See Also